 In according to IFRS 9 financial liabilities could be classified for one of these categories - "Financial liability at fair value through profit or loss" and "Other financial liabilities".
-The Company has estimated which business model was sufficiant to the Company's financial liabilities and has classified them as "Other financial liabilities", except derivatives.
+The Company has estimated which business model was sufficient to the Company's financial liabilities and has classified them as "Other financial liabilities", except derivatives.

-Derivataives are measured at amortized cost or at fair value through profit or loss (FVTPL).
+Derivatives are measured at fair value through profit or loss (FVTPL).